5 items left at The Wall by mothers of the fallen tell stories of love

-This letter was left at The Wall inside a handwritten envelope on May 18, 1988.
+This letter was left at The Wall on May 18, 1988.
 The envelope had the names of U.S. Army SP4 Robert Earl Worrell and U.S. Army Specialist 4 SP4 Leslie Fred Shenk inscribed upon it.

 The letter is addressed, “My Dear Son” and is signed, “Your loving Mother.”
 It is dated May 18, 1988 and opens with the line, “My son, you went away and left me almost nineteen years ago.”

-In content, the author of the letter recalls her last day with her son and records his justification for serving in Vietnam in the words, “…Mom I have to go, if we don’t go there, they the communist [sic] could come over here.”
+In content, she recalls her last day with her son and records his justification for serving in Vietnam with his words, “…Mom I have to go, if we don’t go there, they the communist [sic] could come over here.”

-She also notes that, “When I hear people say that you died for no reason, I still cry for you but your words help give me the strenght [sic] that I needed all these long years that I have missed you so much.”
+She also writes, “When I hear people say that you died for no reason, I still cry for you but your words help give me the strenght [sic] that I needed all these long years that I have missed you so much.”

 The handwritten note is from SGT Stocks’ mother Eleanor Wimbish and is addressed, “Dear Bill.”

 “Below is a poem that will show how much I miss you, how much I hurt and how much I still love you.”

-Ms. Wimbish begins the handwritten poem by reminiscing about important days in SGT Stocks life and speculating as to which day she would choose to spend with him if she could live life over again, recalls the heartbreak and grief of his passing and notes that she would not choose any of the days associated with his military service or the notification of his death to experience a second time, and concludes her poem with the lines, “So never again will my arms hold you tight for you’ve gone to your home in the sky.
+Ms. Wimbish begins the handwritten poem by reminiscing about important days in SGT Stocks life and speculating as to which day she would choose to spend with him if she could live life over again.
+She recalls the heartbreak and grief of his passing and notes that she would not choose any of the days associated with his military service or the notification of his death to experience a second time, and concludes her poem with the lines, “So never again will my arms hold you tight for you’ve gone to your home in the sky.
 So until God calls me to be with you there, in my heart you’ll be ever alive!”

-An assemblage of two poems with photos of U.S. Marine Corps PFC Stephen Forrest Chute were left at The Wall by Chute’s mother between April – June 1988.
+Two poems were left at The Wall for U.S. Marine Corps PFC Stephen Forrest Chute between April – June 1988.